keyvisions/FillDOCX/README.md

 Note that only the first element with an given tag is used.

+## Version 0.8.0
+Document images are now replaceable.
+The DOCX format includes, in the word/media folder, the images embedded in the document, these images are notably named image\<number>.\<extension>.
+If the XML data includes \<image\<number>> elements their value is interpreted as the path of the new image, image file that replaces the embedded image.
+Note that FillDOCX does not add images to the DOCX file, it merely replaces existing images.

 ## Version 0.7.1
 Revised [hidden] behaviour, if it is present inside a table the whole table is not rendered.

 ## Version 0.7.0
 Solved bug associated to @@\<tag>.\<tag> construct that referred to data elements with a single child.